ColoradoStark/Tensorflow-API/Readme.md

-### Basic Tensor Converting API
+### Tensorflow REST API

-STATUS: Functioning but still needs tweaking on reshaping the tensor array
+This is a basic demo for putting a machine learning model that has been trained with a neural net into production.
+It addresses the basic challenge that the inputs and outputs of a tensorflow model are not human readable.

-A flask API that talks to an exported Tensorflow Model.
+The source code will build a flask API that runs tensorflow, numpy, scikit and will talk to a pre-trained saved Tensorflow Model.
 It will convert Images to Tensors for the requests, and convert Tensors to Strings for the response.

 Tested with a trained model on the Fashion MNIST dataset.
 The Jupyter Notebook used to train the model, and the exported trained model are in the repository.

 Instructions:

-1. Build the docker image  ```docker build -t fashion:0.02 . --no-cache```
-2. Run the docker image and forward port 5000 ```docker run -p 5000:5000 fashion:0.02```
+1. Run the docker image and forward port 5000 `docker run -p 5000:5000 coloradostark/fashion:0.08`
-3. Make a post request to this URL ```http://127.0.0.1:5000/api/recognize_image``` with a JSON body like this
+2. Make a post request to this URL `http://127.0.0.1:5000/api/recognize_image` with a JSON body like this

 ```
 {